papakpmartin/raphael-loader/README.md

 So this module simply loads eve as a dependency to Raphael before loading Raphael.

-This module simply loads Raphael in global context...
+This module loads Raphael in global context...
 I wasn't interested in modularizing Raphael.

 To use this, I do the following: